CastleQuirm/snyk-code-review-exercise/README.md

 curl -s http://localhost:8000/package/react/16.13.0 | jq .
 ```

+# SCC issue: this is outdated, it'd be useful to update to point at the correct file!
 Most of the code is boilerplate; the logic for the `/package` endpoint can be
 found in [src/package.py](src/package.py), and some basic tests in
 [test/test_package.py](test/test_package.py)